MeetmeLeave/ng-canvas-gauges/README.md

 ### Angular 6+ component wrapper for [@Mikhus'](https://github.com/Mikhus/canvas-gauges) canvas-gauges library.

-*Note: The ng-beautiful-gagues is an updated version of the [ng-canvas-gauges](https://github.com/MeetmeLeave/ng-canvas-gauges) project to work with Angular 6 and greater versions.
-This package will remain active until a pull request I've submitted to that project is accepted (sumbitted 20190228)*
+*Note: The ng-beautiful-gauges is an updated version of the [ng-canvas-gauges](https://github.com/MeetmeLeave/ng-canvas-gauges) project to work with Angular 6 and greater versions.
+This package will remain active until the project is updated to work with Angular 6+ projects.
+A (pull request)[https://github.com/MeetmeLeave/ng-canvas-gauges/pull/19] based on this project was submitted to ng-canvas-gauges on 20190228).*

 ### Getting Started